 The Best Cities in the World

-Last year, during the first COVID lockdown, I asked my wife and kids to rate every country that we had traveled to.
+During the first pandemic lockdown, I asked my wife and kids to rate every country that we had traveled to.
 I added in my votes and ranked them, and the result was my post on the The Best Countries to Visit.
-As we’re still not traveling, I wanted to do the same with cities.
-We all rated 120+ cities that we’ve visited and this ranking of our favorite cities in the world is a de facto list of the Best Cities in the World (according to us!).
+Then, as more of our travel plans were cancelled and we were still at home, we did the same with cities, rating 120+ cities that we’ve visited.
+This ranking of our favorite cities in the world is a de facto list of the Best Cities in the World (according to us!).
 Our kids, at the time of voting, were 10, 13 and 15.

 As before, we ranked each city 1-10.
 I’ll count down our top 20 cities below, and include with each its average rating.
 A note: the top city in our rankings got a 9.25.
 The bottom city received a 3.0.
 And no, I’m not going to reveal the cities that finished at the bottom of our list – people take it very personally when we didn’t love their cities!
 Plus, others have likely had different experiences everywhere and would have very different lists of the best cities in the world.
 This list is simply based on our experiences.
 In some cases we’ve visited these cities dozens of times, but in a lot of cases we’ve only visited once.
 Hopefully this list inspires future travel planning with your kids!